 - Assaults — Most people consider an assault to be synonymous with a punch or kick, but an assault can be any unwanted physical contact with another person, so it comes in many forms.
 Assaults account for 10 percent of all brain injuries.

-If you have been involved in any incident that is the fault of another person and believe you are suffering the effects of head trauma, you may be entitled to compensation for your injuries.
+If you have been involved in any incident that is the fault of another person and believe you are suffering the effects of head trauma, you should contact an attorney about your injuries and pursue compensation.